ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 - (Cron calculator here: https://crontab.guru/)
 ## Contribution
 - Before any contributions, please review: [CONTRIBUTING.md](https://github.com/ExtremeFiretop/MerlinAutoUpdate-Router/blob/main/CONTRIBUTING.md) Guidelines.
-- Also plrease review the: [CODE_OF_CONDUCT.md](https://github.com/ExtremeFiretop/MerlinAutoUpdate-Router/blob/main/CODE_OF_CONDUCT.md).
+- Also please review the: [CODE_OF_CONDUCT.md](https://github.com/ExtremeFiretop/MerlinAutoUpdate-Router/blob/main/CODE_OF_CONDUCT.md).
 - Feel free to contribute to this script by submitting issues or pull requests on GitHub.
 Your feedback and contributions are greatly appreciated!